Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Introduction

 \section{Introduction}

 Dengue remains one of the most significant vector-borne diseases worldwide, with estimates indicating nearly 390 million infections annually and recurrent outbreaks across tropical and subtropical regions.
-Its primary vector, the \textit{Aedes aegypti} mosquito, exhibits complex ecological and epidemiological dynamics that continue to challenge surveillance and control programs \cite{barcellos2001, teixeira2009, honorio2009}..
-Despite the extensive body of knowledge on vector biology, uncertainties persist regarding how human cases cluster in time and space, and how these clusters can be translated into transmission trajectories that are informative for public health decision-making.
+Its primary vector, the \textit{Aedes aegypti} mosquito, exhibits complex ecological and epidemiological dynamics that continue to challenge surveillance and control programs \cite{barcellos2000, teixeira2009, honorio2009}.
+Despite extensive knowledge on vector biology and environmental drivers, substantial uncertainty persists regarding how human cases organize in space and time within urban environments, and how such patterns can be translated into actionable indicators of epidemic risk.

-Traditional epidemiological models, such as compartmental frameworks (SIR and related variants), capture aggregated trends but often overlook the fine-scale spatiotemporal dynamics underlying vector--host interactions \cite{keeling2008, carvalho2021, parselia2019}.
-Graph- and topology-based approaches offer a complementary perspective by explicitly representing the potential connections among cases, enabling the investigation of transmission chains, local clusters, and structural properties of outbreaks.
-Although such approaches have gained traction within network epidemiology \cite{Estrada2012, massaro2019}, they remain underexplored in the context of dengue transmission in urban environments.
+Classical epidemiological models, including compartmental frameworks such as SIR and its extensions, are effective at capturing aggregate dynamics but often fail to represent fine-scale spatial heterogeneity and localized transmission processes \cite{keeling2008, carvalho2021, parselia2019}.
+In recent years, graph-based and network-oriented approaches have emerged as a complementary paradigm, allowing epidemic spread to be interpreted through patterns of connectivity, clustering, and diffusion on complex structures \cite{estrada2012, massaro2019}.
+However, the application of such methods to dengue in dense urban settings remains limited, particularly with respect to integrating functional connectivity beyond simple geographic adjacency.

-The construction of realistic topological models for dengue depends on defining biologically plausible temporal and spatial windows.
-Empirical studies provide key parameters: the average flight range of \textit{Aedes aegypti} is approximately 105~m, rarely exceeding 200~m \cite{Moore2022}, while the extrinsic incubation period of the dengue virus within the mosquito varies between 6 and 14 days \cite{Pruszynski2024}.
-Incorporating these parameters enables the development of models that approximate either (i) transmission chains, in which one case leads to another through the vector--host cycle, or (ii) co-infection clusters, in which multiple cases share a common infection source within a defined spatiotemporal window \cite{simoy2015, zheng2019spatiotemporal}.
+The construction of biologically meaningful networks for dengue requires careful consideration of spatial and temporal constraints.
+Empirical studies indicate that the typical flight range of \textit{Aedes aegypti} lies between 100 and 200~m \cite{Moore2022}, while the extrinsic incubation period of the virus within the mosquito ranges from approximately 6 to 14 days \cite{Pruszynski2024}.
+These constraints support network formulations that capture either direct transmission chains or co-infection clusters, in which multiple cases share common temporal dynamics within restricted spatial windows \cite{simoy2015, zheng2019}.